Lavitzlegend/Project-3-Nasa-api/nasa-api/README.md

 ## Preview

-This is our take on a Workout tracking and sharing app.
+Our take on a space app showing the most interesting information available from the NASA Api

 ## Technology Used

 - Vanilla javascript, css, and html
-- NodeJS, Sequelize, pg, express, ejs, method-override, dotenv
+- React, React-router-dom, React-animations, Styled-components, surge
-- Embedded Youtube videos
+- Embedded pictures and videos
-- Linked a font from fonts.googleapis.
+- Linked a font from fonts.googleapis
-- Heroku hosted server and database

 ## Theory